Getting Around in Europe

 Buses are another reliable way of getting around in most European countries.
 While they are generally cheaper than trains, you shouldn’t expect them to be fast either.
 Buses are good when you need to reach remote areas and villages that don’t have railways.
 You can find various companies providing bus services, however, Eurolines and Ecolines are two main bus carriers in Europe.
 Eurolines offer pass that allows you to visit 50 major European cities over a 15- or 30-day period.

 If you are planning to visit some outlying regions that are only accessible by sea, then ferry might come in handy.
-Islands of Greece and Scotland, the Balearic Islands and Sicily are best reached by boat to save extra money on airfare.
+Consider reaching Greek Islands, outlying islands of Scotland, the Balearic Islands, and Sicily by ferry to save extra money on airfare (sometimes ferry ride is cheaper).

 Accommodation in Europe

 With a broad range of accommodation in Europe, there is always an option that should fit your needs.
 Hotels can be a quite reasonable accommodation type sometimes.
 Depending on the season and country, you can expect prices start from 30 EUR per night for two.
-Even low end hotels usually provide amenities like breakfast, private bathrooms, and Wi-Fi.
-If you’re an avid traveler then you have probably booked a hotel before.
-They can be easily found, compared and booked online.
+Even low-end hotels usually provide amenities like breakfast, private bathrooms, and Wi-Fi.
+If you’re an avid traveler then you probably know how to book a hotel.
+Finding some great options isn’t a problem nowadays, just compare and book the options online.
 As I often stay in hotels (well, actually in hostels, too!), I need to know what to expect.
 Be sure to check the reviews, convenient location and hidden fees in order to get a positive experience.

 Food In Europe